dharmeshkakadia/dharmeshkakadia-2.github.io/_posts/2018-12-5-rstudio-k8s.md

 and username/password pairs are X/X

 Note that you can use similar deployment for deploying your Shiny (TODO link) apps on kubernetes.

+TODO screenshot

+## Setup blobfuse for remote data access as a file system

+This is optional.
+Blobfuse allows us to treat remote storage as if it were files on the local file system.
+This makes it possible to work with many packages that doesn't yet work with remote storage natively.
+This also makes it simple for developers to be hidden from operational aspect of how the data is managed.

+TODO : YAML with volumes and blobfuse
+TODO : git link to YAML with volumes and blobfuse
+TODO link blobfuse install on k8s
+TODO blobfuse create secret
+TODO blobfuse setup
+TODO show example of reading remote file as local